awslabs/LISA/lib/docs/admin/getting-started.md

 * Familiarity with AWS Cloud Development Kit (CDK) and infrastructure-as-code principles
 * Optional: If using the chat UI, Have your Identity Provider (IdP) information and access
 * Optional: Have your VPC information available, if you are using an existing one for your deployment
-* Note: CDK briefly leverages SSM.
-Confirm it is approved for use by your organization before beginning.
+* Note: CDK and Model Management both leverage AWS Systems Manager Agent (SSM) parameter store.
+Confirm that SSM is approved for use by your organization before beginning.

 ### Software